smith3v/dash14/DEPLOYMENT.md

 - `deploy/cloudflared/credentials.json` and `deploy/cloudflared/config.yml` for tunnel access

 If you move the deployment to another machine, those files are the state you need to bring with it.

+## OBS Wiring

+Use two OBS browser sources:

+- `overlay.html` for normal match presentation
+- `intermission.html` for pre-match and between-set scenes

+Both pages are updated automatically when match state changes, including partial scores in the active set.